List of Chicago P.D. characters: Trudy Platt

-Sergeant Trudy Platt is the desk sergeant at District 21.
+Sergeant Gertrude "Trudy" Platt-McHolland is the desk sergeant at District 21.
 As the desk sergeant, she is the immediate superior of the district's patrol officers.
 She was previously a training officer (Antonio Dawson was one of her trainees during his days walking the beat) and had passed the detective's exam twice but had to take a desk job after being shot.
 She is known for her sarcasm and deadpan humor.
 She sometimes comes off as cold and heartless, however, she deeply cares for the officers under her command and is shown to go to great lengths to defend them.
 This is greatly shown when an officer she assigned to guard duty is murdered execution-style by a criminal, she feels very guilty but is moved when many officers show up at the district to support the grieving family.
 At the beginning of season 1, she often tries to bully Officer Kim Burgess into running errands for her.
 When Burgess finally tells her off, Platt intentionally assigns Burgess and partner Kevin Atwater to a smelly squad car for the day.
 Burgess's new partner Sean Roman once called Platt a "pain in the ass".

 In the episode "Turn the Light Off", it is revealed that Platt comes from a wealthy family.
 Her family disapproved of her decision to become a police officer.
 Every now and then, she would bring a "fiancé" to convince her father to continue subsidizing her lifestyle that exceeds her police officer salary.
 She convinces Adam Ruzek to play the fiancé, and Ruzek takes the opportunity to eat at an expensive restaurant.
 She also has history with Voight and Olinsky; she once told Antonio that Voight is the best cop in the city, they hold a close working friendship, and despite Olinsky being her subordinate he is allowed to call her by her first name.

 Platt meets firefighter Randy "Mouch" McHolland at Chief Boden's wedding at Firehouse 51 and they strike up a friendship almost immediately.
 He eventually proposes marriage and Platt is sure her dad will spare no cost for his daughter's wedding.
 Their wedding plans are thrown off course when her father reveals that he is bankrupt due to bad deals and investments gone wrong, meaning that she would have to rely on her own finances.
 It is also implied that while Platt is financially independent, she has long relied on her family's money as back-up and now has to scale back her lifestyle due to her meager salary.
 They eventually marry in an intimate ceremony at Molly's in the Chicago Fire episode "On the Warpath" and had their honeymoon in 'God's Country', the Wisconsin Dells.